ArnoSaxena/buildhelper/readme.txt

 Changelog:
 0.5.0 : 1. updated mod for usage with minecraft 1.12

+0.4.2 : 1. updated mod for usage with minecraft 1.11.2
+        2. Adding iron ore wand

 0.4.1 : 1. updated mod for usage with minecraft 1.11

 0.3.4 : 1. fixing gap fill water wand model bug